 Burcon is a global technology leader in the development of plant-based proteins for foods and beverages.
-With over two decades of experience formulating high-purity proteins that have superior functionality, taste and nutrition, Burcon has amassed an extensive patent portfolio covering its novel plant-based proteins derived from pea, canola, soy, hemp and sunflower seed, among other plant sources.
+With over two decades of experience formulating high-purity proteins that have superior functionality, taste and nutrition, Burcon has amassed an extensive patent portfolio covering its novel plant-based proteins derived from pea, canola, soy, hemp, sunflower seed, among other plant sources.
 In 2019, Merit Functional Foods Corp. was established between Burcon and three veteran food industry executives.
-Merit Foods has since built and commissioned a state-of-the-art protein production facility in Manitoba, Canada, that is producing, under licence from Burcon, best-in-class pea and canola proteins for the food and beverage industries.
+Merit Foods has since built a state-of-the-art protein production facility in Manitoba, Canada, that is producing, under licence from Burcon, best-in-class pea and canola proteins for the food and beverage industries.

 We seek Safe Harbor.

 © 2022 Canjex Publishing Ltd. All rights reserved.